nishiki/manage-password/README.md

 # Manage your passwords!

 MPW is a little software which stores your passwords in an GPG encrypted file.
+MPW can sync your password with a MPW Server.

 # Installation